 Other optional metal modules, including a vase and a small storage unit, provide material contrast and add to the sense of narrative in the piece.

-Designer Jneid produced the Emotional Lab light through her own studio, and says the design was informed by her childhood memories of chemistry labs
+Designer Jneid produced the Emotional Lab light through her own studio, and says the design was informed by her childhood memories of chemistry labs.

 The lamp is part of the Emotional Lab series, which also includes a modular storage system, and is handcrafted by artisans in Spain, Italy and Lebanon.
-The structure is available in anodised aluminium, brass or stainless steel, with various marbles for the base.
+The structure is available in anodised aluminium, brass or stainless steel, with various marbles for the base

 Artistic Ceramics by Hania Jneid

-Naive
+Naive Series

-Olé
+Olé Series

-Traces
+Traces Series

-Lips
+Lips series

 Interior Design

-¨I think of interiors as living sculptures—rooms that breathe, walls that hold memory, and furniture that speaks.
+I think of interiors as living sculptures—rooms that breathe, walls that hold memory, and furniture that speaks.
 My design practice is not about decoration, but about creating worlds that reflect the people who inhabit them.
+For me, a room is more than architecture.
+It is an emotional archive, a stage for daily rituals, and a place where beauty becomes part of living.

 The Craft House